Our ultimate guide to Video Interviews…

-Our new Cabin Crew Interview eBook includes an in-depth guide on exactly how to pass the Video Interview so you are fully prepared and know what you will face.
+Our new Cabin Crew Interview eBook includes an in-depth guide on exactly how to pass Video Interviews so you are fully prepared and know what you will face.

-The pre-recorded video interview is becoming more and more common in the cabin crew application process, in some cases taking the place of the psychometric tests.
+Pre-recorded video interviews are becoming more and more common in the cabin crew application process, in some cases taking the place of the psychometric tests.

 Airlines are using specialised software (similar to the type used to scan CVs in the early application stages) to assess your responses.
 If you seem to be ideal cabin crew material the recruitment team may also check over your video interview before sending you the coveted assessment day invitation.

 The process can seem overwhelming, especially if you’re new to it.
 Don’t worry – we’ll break it down and go through things step by step!

 How Video Interviews work

 You’ll receive a link from the airline’s recruitment team to the website of the company they use to provide the interview software.
 You can do the interview on a computer, or on your smartphone or tablet if you prefer – as long as you have a face-to-face camera.

 You’ll have to download a plugin for your computer, or an app on a smart device.

 You’ll be able to try some practice questions to get used to how the system works, and can do this as many times as you need to until you feel comfortable.

 Make sure you take advantage of the practice area as once the real thing starts you won’t be able to stop, pause or change your answer!
 It can feel a little strange taking part in this kind of interview if you haven’t done it before.